-World Smile Day is celebrated on the first Friday of October.
-It is a day to remember to smile, feel good, and do acts of kindness for others and yourself.
-So forget all about your worries and differences, and dedicate this whole day to smile and be happy!
+World Smile Day is celebrated on the first Friday of October and was first celebrated in 1999.
+It is a day for trying to smile more often, for feeling good and perhaps making other people smile through acts of kindness.
+So forget all about your worries and differences, and dedicate this whole day to smiling and being happy!

-We are all familiar with the smiley face symbol, it has become an essential part in how we communicate with others.
+We are all familiar with the smiley face symbol, it has become an essential part of how we communicate with others.

-This rise in popularity concerned Harvey Ball, who didn't want his creation to be too commercialized, as that took away from his original intention when he created the smiley face: to have an image that symbolized cheerfulness and kindness.
+This rise in popularity concerned Harvey Ball, who didn't want his creation to be too commercialized.
+That took away from his original intention when he created the smiley face: to have an image that symbolized cheerfulness and kindness.
 To stop that from happening, Ball came up with the idea for World Smile Day in 1999.
-He wanted people to dedicate at least one day out of the year to be kind to each other and exchange smiles with everyone, regardless of politics, religion, or any differences.
-After his death in 2001, the Harvey Ball World Smile Foundation took over the organization of this day.
+He wanted people to dedicate at least one day out of the year to being kind to each other and exchanging smiles with everyone, regardless of politics, religion, or differing opinions.
+After he died in 2001, the Harvey Ball World Smile Foundation took over the organization of this day.

-Just taking a moment to stop and smile can instantly make you feel better, as smiling releases endorphins, which are neurotransmitters that make you feel pleasure.
-And making other people smile has the same effect, as you feel like you're helping other people feel happier.
+There is scientific evidence that just taking a moment to stop and smile can instantly make you feel better.
+Smiling releases endorphins, which are neurotransmitters that make you feel pleasure.
+This can happen even when you smile for no reason, as the same messages get sent to the brain triggering a feeling of happiness, which then triggers you to smile even more!
+And making other people smile has the same effect since helping others makes you feel happier.
 So share a few smiles today!

 What to do on World Smile Day